CIBC-Internal/python/Doc/library/shutil.rst

 --------------------

 .. versionadded:: 3.2

+.. versionchanged:: 3.5
+    Added support for the *xztar* format.

 High-level utilities to create and read compressed and archived files are also provided.
 They rely on the :mod:`zipfile` and :mod:`tarfile` modules.